Do You Need a Passport to Cruise?

 REAL ID Act of 2005 (Enhanced Driver’s License)

-Lastly, due to the REAL ID Act of 2005, many travelers will find that their driver’s license may no longer comply with federal travel regulations and soon won’t be acceptable forms of ID for domestic air travel.
-If you plan to fly to your cruise embarkation port, this could be a problem.
+Lastly, due to the REAL ID Act of 2005, many travelers will find that their driver’s license may no longer comply with federal travel regulations and soon won’t be an acceptable form of ID for domestic air travel.

 TSA says that by May 2025, every air traveler 18 and older will need a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or another acceptable form of ID to fly within the United States.

 These licenses have a star in the upper right-hand corner.
 While it’s yet to be seen how this will be resolved and how the cruise lines will address the issue, it can all be avoided by simply getting a passport.

 Final Thoughts

-Before going on a cruise, it’s recommended to have a passport.
-However, the requirements may vary depending on the itinerary and your nationality.
-Always check with the cruise line and countries you will visit to understand the exact documentation requirements before your trip.
+Always check with the cruise line and countries you’ll visit to understand the exact documentation requirements before your trip.

 Yes, the cost of a passport does add to the overall expense of the trip, especially if you have a family of four, but passports are valid for ten years.